gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 He had failed to get an academic position.
 His doctoral thesis had been rejected once.

-In that year — his *annus mirabilis* — he published four papers.
+In that year, his *annus mirabilis*, he published four papers.

 Any one of them would have secured